By Agustin Aliaga, Mobile Developer at Santex

 If hosted on Github, the “Pulse” and “Graphs” tabs will give you an idea of the latest activity.
 You probably don’t want to set up an outdated library, because it could bring retrocompatibility issues to your project.
 Also, if it’s constantly evolving, it could mean you’ll have to update your code repeatedly.

 6. Is it tested?

-Some libraries use automated tools to build and test every change that is introduced (applying continuous integration tools like Travis CI, Circle CI, etc.).
-This makes the library more reliable.
+Some libraries use automated tools to build and test every change that is introduced, such as applying continuous integration tools like Travis CI, Circle CI, etc. Doing this makes the library more reliable.

 7. Are you compromising another dependency if you adopt this new library?

 8. Will it affect your product’s performance, speed, size, etc.?